5ifar/MeriSKILL_US_Regional_Sales_Analysis/README.md

 The entire project has been implemented using Microsoft Power BI Desktop 2.128.751.0 and published on Microsoft Power BI Service.

+### Purpose:
+Analyze sales data to identify trends, top-selling products, and revenue metrics aimed at extracting valuable insights to facilitate strategic data-driven business decision-making.

+This report delves into a comprehensive analysis of the Sales dataset provided by MeriSkill.
+The dataset spans from January 1, 2019, to January 1, 2020, and includes information about product sales, quantities, revenue and geographic data.

 ## 📚 Table of Contents
 Please find the resource links for the project below:
 - [Resource](https://github.com/5ifar/)